Counterexamples in 4-manifold topology: Counterexamples

 Kreck and Schafer~\cite{Kreck-Schafer} constructed smooth 4-manifolds that are stably diffeomorphic but not homotopy equivalent.
 As observed in \cref{prop:simply-conn-hom-equiv-iff-stably-diff}, their examples are necessarily not simply connected.

 They used the following general construction.
 Start with a finite presentation of a group.
 Form the corresponding presentation 2-complex $X$.
-Thicken it to a 5-dimensional manifold $N(X)$.
+Thicken it to a 5-dimensional manifold $N(X)$, e.g.\ by embedding $X$ in $\R^5$ and letting $N(X)$ denote a smooth regular neighbourhood~\cite{thickenings}.
 Then consider the 4-manifold $\partial N(X)$.
 One can use this to find a 4-manifold with any given finitely presented fundamental group.

 For any two finite 2-complexes $X$ and $X'$ with the same fundamental group, there are integers $m,n$ such that $X \vee^m S^2 \simeq X' \vee^n S^2$~\cite{lms197}*{(40)}.
 It follows that the boundaries of the 5-dimensional thickenings $\partial N(X)$ and $\partial N(X')$ are stably diffeomorphic.